 Similarly, if you've been trying to get your partner pregnant for a long while and you've undergone a fertility evaluation, it's wise to contact a doctor.

 For men having trouble with their erection (which might be getting in the way of having a baby), Pilot offers accessible and helpful treatment options that have worked in over 80 per cent of cases over the last 20 years.
-Our Pilot doctors can also discuss with you the lifestyle factors that cause ED, including smoking, alcohol and mental health.
+Our Pilot practitioners can also discuss with you the lifestyle factors that cause ED, including smoking, alcohol and mental health.

 Photo Credit: NBC